jedi10/P09_DAJAVA_SpringBoot_Microservice/README.md

 ### BDD Configuration

-Configure the access to the database in *application.properties* file.
+* Configure the access to the database in *application.properties* file.
+* Create two database: _mediscreen_ and _mediscreentest_.
-Execute the application once: on the first run, all tables will be build.
+* Execute Patient application once: on the first run, all tables will be build in mediscreen.
+* Execute Patient test once: on the first run, all tables will be build in mediscreentest.

 ## Resources